-Even so, we've also seen some pretty hefty Powerbeats Pro discounts in recent days, suggesting that Apple could be shifting stock ahead of a release.
+Even so, we've also seen some pretty hefty Powerbeats Pro discounts, suggesting that Apple could be shifting stock ahead of a release.

 Whenever the buds turn up, and whether they're a complete overhaul or a minor tweak to the existing Powerbeats Pro, we've dreamt up a wish list of all the things we'd like to see from the Beats Powerbeats Pro 2.

 - What are they?
 The Beats Powerbeats Pro 2, a pair of true wireless earbuds